limrik/big-heart-bros/README.md

   <img src="big-heart-bros/docs/images/admin-dashboard-3.png" alt="Organisation Dashboard" width="40%"/>
   <img src="big-heart-bros/docs/images/approve-req.png" alt="Organisation Dashboard" width="40%"/>
 </div>
-Purpose: Allow Big At Heart to view all pending and approved events.
+**Purpose**: Allow Big At Heart to view all pending and approved events.<br/>
-Usage: Admin can press "Pending" to view events awaiting approval and press the ":" button on the left to view/approve the events.
+**Usage**: Admin can press "Pending" to view events awaiting approval and press the ":" button on the left to view/approve the events.
 After pressing "View", users will be brought to another page with event information and approval button below.

 ## Tech Stack and Configuration